mkulaczkowski/clusterone-tutorials/README.md

 We have several tutorials available:

+- [Distributed TensorFlow](tf-estimator/): An introduction to writing distributed TensorFlow code.
+Read the tutorial post [here](https://clusterone.com/tutorials/distributed-tensorflow) and [here](https://clusterone.com/tutorials/distributed-tensorflow-part-2).
 - [Distributed Horovod & XGBoost with OpenMPI](openmpi/): An introduction tutorial to distributed OpenMPI machine learning training.
 Read the tutorial post [here](https://clusterone.com/tutorials/openmpi-introduction).
-- [Distributed TensorFlow](tf-estimator/): An introduction to writing distributed TensorFlow code.
-Read the tutorial post [here](https://clusterone.com/tutorials/distributed-tensorflow) and [here](https://clusterone.com/tutorials/distributed-tensorflow-part-2).
+- [CycleGAN with distributed PyTorch](pytorch-cyclegan/): An advanced tutorial on training a CycleGAN model with distributed PyTorch.
+Read the tutorial post [here](https://clusterone.com/tutorials/pytorch-cyclegan).
 - [The Titanic Tutorial](titanic/): A basic TensorFlow tutorial utilizing TensorFlow 1.5 and its new high-level Estimators.
 The code trains a model to predict the survival of passengers of the Titanic based on the passenger list.
 Read the tutorial post [here](https://clusterone.com/tutorials/tensorflow-titanics).
 - [How to Use TensorBoard](tensorboard/): An introduction to TensorFlow's visualization suite, containing information how to create graphs, scalar plots, output images, and more.
 Read the tutorial post [here](https://clusterone.com/tutorials/tensorboard-part-1) and [here](https://clusterone.com/tutorials/tensorboard-part-2).